Scrin/RuuviBridge/README.md

 Supports following sources (sources of RuuviTag data):

-- MQTT (in RuuviGateway format)
+- MQTT (in Ruuvi Gateway format)
-- RuuviGateway by polling the /history http-api endpoint
+- Ruuvi Gateway by polling the /history http-api endpoint
-- HTTP POST (in RuuviGateway format, the custom http server setting)
+- HTTP POST (in Ruuvi Gateway format, the custom http server setting)

 Supports following sinks (things that use the data):